ChrisMacNaughton/BtSync/README.md

-# Btsync
+# BtSync

-TODO: Write a gem description
+BtSync is a library to help you interact with Bittorrent Sync in Ruby

 ## Installation